 If you enjoyed these texture rubbings then please, oh please, share it on your favorite social media channel!

-Every share helps to grow the Kitchen Table Classroom just a bit and bring you more fun projects and free printables.
+Every share helps me to bring you more fun projects and free printables.